Desmond Bryant: Cleveland Browns

 Bryant signed with the Cleveland Browns on March 12, 2013 as an unrestricted free agent for a five-year $34 million contract, with $15 million guaranteed.

 Bryant started 12 games with the Browns in 2013, recording 31 tackles and 3.5 sacks.
 On December 4, 2013, Bryant was placed on the reserve/non-football illness list, ending his season, after Bryant had issues with an irregular heartbeat.

 Bryant returned to play in the 2014 season, playing in seven of the first nine games of the season.
 On November 6, 2014, Bryant sacked quarterback Andy Dalton twice en route to a 24-3 victory for the Browns over their division rival Cincinnati Bengals.

 During the 2016 offseason, Bryant was ruled out for the season due to tearing a pectoral muscle while weightlifting.

 On August 22, 2017, Bryant was released by the Browns.

+NFL career statistics

 Personal life

 In June 2010, Bryant was one of five men arrested for an attack in a parking lot.
 Bryant was arrested on a misdemeanor criminal mischief charge for allegedly showing up drunk and shirtless at a Florida family's home on February 24, 2013.
 His mug shot showing him intoxicated with his eyes half closed and tongue sticking out went viral.